DanielNikkari/maahinen/README.md

 # Maahinen - A Local CLI LLM Coding Assistant

 > [!WARNING]
-> When running Maahinen outside a virtual environment like a container, be careful as the tool has access to your system.
+> This tool executes shell commands.
+Run in a container to protect your system.